Thiago Fragoso: Career

+Accident

 On January 28, 2012, Thiago and Danielle Winits suffered an accident during a performance of the musical Xanadu directed by Miguel Falabella, playing in Rio de Janeiro.
 They suffered a fall of around five meters in height while performing a flight in the musical and the four steel cables that supported them broke.
 They hit three women in the audience who suffered injuries.
 Danielle suffered a cut in her mouth and Thiago had multiple fractures in six ribs, lung perforation (hemopneumothorax), laceration of intercostal and paravertebral muscles, laceration of the diaphragm, fracture of a vertebra in the lumbar region, liver injury and internal bleeding.

 The actor had to undergo surgery where he received three titanium prostheses in his ribs and had his diaphragm and intercostal muscles reconstituted.
 At the same time, the actor had been invited to make a special appearance in the last chapters of the soap opera A Vida da Gente as Gabriel, and had even recorded some scenes for the character.
 However, due to unforeseen circumstances, the actor was replaced by Eriberto Leão, who re-recorded the scenes.

 Personal life

 He is married to actress Mariana Vaz, with whom he has a son, Benjamin Vaz Fragoso, born on February 1, 2011, the same day as his wife's birthday.
-During the COVID-19 pandemic, the actor became the father of Martin, on May 2, 2020.[1]
+During the COVID-19 pandemic, the actor became the father of Martin, on May 2, 2020.
 He has a band called Poesia de Gaia, of which he is the lead singer.
 He has a brother called Rodrigo, who is also a singer.
 His hobbies include swimming, running, bodybuilding, playing video games and watching series on TV.
 His favorite author is William Shakespeare and he is a Fluminense fan.